Charm development best practices

 Linting

-To keep down the cognitive overhead and maintenance effort needed, we use linters to make sure the code we write has a consistent style regardless of the author.
-An example configuration can be found in the pyproject.toml the charmcraft init
+Use linters to make sure the code has a consistent style regardless of the author.
+An example configuration can be found in the pyproject.toml the charmcraft init template.

 Docstrings

 Charms should have docstrings.
-At Canonical, we use the Google docstring format when writing docstrings for charms.
-To enforce this, we then use flake8-docstrings as part of our linter suite.
+Use the Google docstring format when writing docstrings for charms.
+To enforce this, use ruff as part of our linter suite.
+See this example from the Google style guide.

 Class layout